Reset your password and enable multi-factor authentication (MFA)

 Description of intervention(s) / exposure

-Other interventions - Immunotherapeutic GSK2302025A, different formulations
+Treatment: Other - Immunotherapeutic GSK2302025A, different formulations

 Experimental: GSK2302025A Cohort 1 - Male or female patients with histologically proven cutaneous melanoma received the investigational Low-Dose (LD) adjuvanted GSK2302025A immunotherapeutic vaccine, intramuscularly into the deltoid or lateral region of the thigh, with alternation on right or left side at each succeeding injection.
 Subjects received a total of 24 administrations in 4 cycles: 6 administrations given at 2 weeks intervals in cycle 1, 6 administrations given at 3 weeks intervals in cycle 2, 4 administrations given at 6 weeks intervals in cycle 3 and 4 administrations given at 3 months interval in cycle 4.